Andy-jqa/biomedical-qa-datasets/README.md

 Paper: Asma Ben Abacha, Eugene Agichtein, Yuval Pinter, and Dina Demner-Fushman.
 2017.
 Overview of the Medical Question Answering Task at TREC 2017 LiveQA.

 Access: https://github.com/abachaa/LiveQA_MedicalTask_TREC2017

-## MedQA

-MedQA used the National Medical Licensing Examination in China as a source of questions.
-The General Written Test part of the exam consists of 600 multiple choice problems over 5 categories.
-The authors collected over 270,000 test problems from the internet and published materials such as exercise books, which do not have to have appeared in past exams.
-They filtered out any incomplete or duplicate problems.
-For training/test split, they created a test set as similar as possible to past exam problems, to approximate evaluation in real exams.
-They also prepared text materials from a total of 32 publications including textbooks, reference books, guidebooks, books for text preparation, which cover a wide range of topics in clinical medicine.

-Paper: Xiao Zhang, Ji Wu, Zhiyang He, Xien Liu, and Ying Su.
-2018.
-Medical exam question answering with large-scale reading comprehension.
-In *Thirty-Second AAAI Conference on Artificial Intelligence*.

 ## MEDQA